-40 Before a drafter uses a retrospective commencement for a technical correction under this Part, he or she must discuss the commencement with FPC.
-A retrospective correction might not really be suitable to be made in accordance with this Drafting Direction and might instead need to be raised with the policy agency for further consideration.

-41 A drafter who is considering a retrospective commencement of an instrument should also have regard to section 12 of the Legislation Act 2003.

-42 If a retrospective commencement of a Bill or instrument is used, the reason why the retrospective commencement is appropriate should be included in the explanatory memorandum or explanatory statement.
+- Before a drafter uses a retrospective commencement for a technical correction under this Part, the drafter must discuss the commencement with FPC.
+A retrospective correction might not really be suitable to be made in accordance with this Drafting Direction and might instead need to be raised with the policy agency for further consideration. - A drafter who is considering a retrospective commencement of an instrument should also have regard to section 12 of the Legislation Act 2003. - If a retrospective commencement of a Bill or instrument is used, the reason why the retrospective commencement is appropriate should be included in the explanatory memorandum or explanatory statement.